Brazil - Social Security Insights | Workia

 Contributions

-Contribution rates for individuals are between 7.5% and 14%, but the individual contribution is capped at around $170 per month.
+Contribution rates for individuals are between 7.5% and 14%, but the individual contribution is capped at around $190 per month.
 The employer contribution usually ranges from 26.8 percent to 28.8 percent (20 percent is allocated to the National Social Security Institute, or INSS, and up to 8.8 percent to other social security taxes).
-There is no cap to the employer's contribution.
+There is no cap on the employer's contribution.

 Treaties

-Brazil has treaties with most Latin American countries, plus, amongst others, Germany, Belgium, Canada, Spain, France and the US.
+Brazil has treaties with most Latin American countries, plus, amongst others, Germany, Belgium, Canada, Czech Republic, Spain, France, India and the US.
+An agreement is currently being negotiated with Australia.
 Given the high cost of social security in Brazil, particularly for employers, most inbound assignees take advantage of the treaties to remain exempt from Brazilian INSS contributions.
 FGTS contributions (see below) remain payable even if a certificate of coverage is obtained for inbounds to Brazil.

 Exemptions